 - Finely sanded grout is used for floor tiles in spots where the joints are 1/8-inch to 3/8-inch wide.

 - Quarry-type grout is similar to finely sanded grout, quarry-type grout consists of a coarser grain of sand.
 Quarry grout is used for joints that are 3/8-inch to 1/2-inch wide.
 It is often used with Saltillo tiles.

-- Epoxy grout is a tough grout is ideal for bath countertops that take a beating.
-It is made of an epoxy resin and a hardener.
+- Epoxy grout is a tough grout that is ideal for bath countertops that take a beating.
 Epoxy grout is highly resistant to stains and is known for its bonding strength.